lockhinator/laravel-inertia-vue-boilerplate/README.md

 - php-cs-fixer (formatting check)
 - prettier/prettier-php (formatting check)
 - PHPUnit Tests
-- PHPUnit Test Coverage Check
+- PHPUnit Test Coverage Check (95% coverage required)

 If any of these checks fail then the build will fail.
 Branches are not able to be merged into main until the CI checks have passed.